Woody Allen sexual abuse allegation: Allen's appeals, other legal action

-In December 1992 Farrow began an unsuccessful legal action to have Allen's adoption of Dylan and Moses voided.
+In December 1992 Farrow began a legal action to have Allen's adoption of Dylan and Moses voided.
 Her position was based in part on her view that Allen's romantic relationship with Previn had begun before the adoption was finalized on December 17, 1991.
-Allen said that the sexual relationship had started in the last week of 1991.
+Allen said the sexual relationship had started in the last week of 1991.
 He offered not to appeal the custody ruling if Farrow dropped her attempt to have his adoption of Dylan and Moses voided, but she refused.
+Farrow's attempt to void the adoption failed.

-In January 1994 Allen appealed Wilk's decision in the Appellate Division of the New York trial-level courthouse (not the Court of Appeals).
-Of the molestation allegation, the appellate court concluded, "the evidence in support of the allegations remains inconclusive," stated that its "review of the record militates against a finding that Ms. Farrow fabricated the allegations without any basis" and explicitly corrected Wilk by stating that the Yale–New Haven team's view that Dylan had a tendency to "withdraw into a fantasy," and that she had given inconsistent accounts, had to be taken into account.
-As elements suggesting that the abuse could have occurred but insufficient for this conclusion to be more likely than the contrary, the court listed "the testimony given at trial by the individuals caring for the children that day, the videotape of Dylan made by Ms. Farrow the following day and the accounts of Dylan's behavior toward Mr. Allen both before and after the alleged instance of abuse."
+In January 1994, Allen appealed in the Appellate Division of the New York trial-level courthouse (not the Court of Appeals) Judge Elliott Wilk's decision.

+Of the molestation allegation, the appellate court wrote, "the evidence in support of the allegations remains inconclusive", that its "review of the record militates against a finding that Ms. Farrow fabricated the allegations without any basis" and explicitly corrected Wilk by writing that the Yale–New Haven team's view that Dylan had a tendency to "withdraw into a fantasy" and that she had given inconsistent accounts had to be taken into account.
+As elements suggesting that the abuse could have occurred but were insufficient for this conclusion to be more likely than the contrary, the court listed "the testimony given at trial by the individuals caring for the children that day, the videotape of Dylan made by Ms. Farrow the following day and the accounts of Dylan's behavior toward Mr. Allen both before and after the alleged instance of abuse."
 The court was critical of Allen's parenting skills and relationship with Previn.
-The appeal failed, although two of the five judges said the visitation rights regarding Satchel were too restrictive.
+Allen's appeal failed, though two of the five judges said the visitation rights regarding Satchel were too restrictive.
 Allen appealed again in the Appellate Division of the New York trial-level courthouse, and in July 1995 the Appellate Division upheld the original decision.

 History of statements

 1992: Soon-Yi mentioning Mia's violence

-Soon-Yi wrote in 1992 that Allen was never a father figure to her, but just "man who happens to be the ex-boyfriend of Mia ...
+Soon-Yi wrote in 1992 that Allen was never a father figure to her, but just a "man who happens to be the ex-boyfriend of Mia ...
 Mia was always very hot-tempered and given to rages which terrified all the kids.
 They can't speak freely because they're still dependent on her.
 But they could really tell stories and I'm sure one day will.
 It's true Mia was violent with me and I have conclusive proof, but I hope she and Woody can somehow head off a custody trial."